Grand Canyon South Rim

 Grand Canyon is up to 6,000 feet deep and ranges from 10 to 18 miles wide.
 The Colorado River carving through ancient rock layers runs 277 miles through the national park.
 The park is 1,904 square or 1 1/2 times larger than Rhode Island.

 Be mindful that the South Rim elevation is nearly 7,000 feet and intense summer heat can quickly deplete the energy of travelers not accustomed to Arizona's arid climate.
 Daytime highs on the South Rim can climb into the 90s in the summer and hit over 110 degrees at the bottom of the canyon.

-Conversely, visitors are wise to dress in layers for warmth since winter storms are not uncommon at the Canyon from October to May.
+Conversely, visitors are wise to dress in layers for warmth since winter storms aren't uncommon from October to May.

 On chilly days, El Tovar and Bright Angel Lodge have warming fires in their oversized fireplaces.
 Don't miss the opportunity to have a hearty breakfast in El Tovar with its white-tablecloth service or splurge and have dinner there in the rustic but elegant dining room.

 See bottom of page for optional routes to and from the South Rim

 Established: 1908 national monument; 1919 national park